SandraObanijesu/SandraObanijesu/README.md

 # Hi there!👋
-I'm Sandra Obanijesu,a **Data Analyst** with a background in **Economics** and a **Chartered Accountant certification**.
+I'm Sandra Obanijesu, a **Data Analyst** with a background in **Economics** and a **Chartered Accountant certification**.
 I combine analytical skills with financial insight to draw meaningful conclusions from data, create insightful reports, and support business decision making.
 My background helps me approach data with a strategic and results driven mindset.

 ---